ExpressTaxExempt

 • Lines 24 - 28:

-• Enter the asset or fund balance details such as net assets without donor restrictions, net assets with donor restrictions, Capital stock, trust principal, current funds and retained earnings, accumulated income, endowment, and any other funds.
+• Enter the asset or fund balance details such as net assets without donor restrictions, net assets with donor restrictions, Capital stock, trust principal, current funds and retained earnings, accumulated income, endowment, and any other funds, if you’re following FASB ASC 958.

 • Line 29: